ZoePochon/aDNA_Damage/README.md

 ## Contents

 - **adna_sslib_damage_removal.py**
-  This script processes single-stranded ancient DNA libraries to remove C->T substitutions, which are often indicative of ancient DNA damage, rather than true genetic mutations.
-The script reconstructs the reference sequence using the CIGAR and MD tags and then removes C->T substitutions on the forward strand and G->A substitutions on the reverse strand.
-This script is especially useful for single-stranded library preparations typical of ancient DNA studies.
+  This script processes single-stranded ancient DNA libraries to remove damage-specific substitutions.
+Taking into account the characteristics of single-stranded libraries, this script reconstructs the reference sequence using the CIGAR and MD tags and then removes C->T transitions on the forward strand and G->A transitions on the reverse strand.

 - **rmTrans_and_keep_trueMut_for_minDepth.py**
-  This script removes C->T and G->A transitions that are typical of ancient DNA damage, while retaining transitions at positions likely representing true mutations based on user-defined thresholds.
-It allows for the identification of genuine mutations in low-quality, ancient DNA samples by applying a minimum read depth and a transition frequency threshold.
+  This script processes both single-stranded and double-stranded libraries undistinctly to remove damage-specific substitutions.
+It removes C->T and G->A transitions, which are common damage patterns in ancient DNA, while retaining transitions at positions likely representing true mutations based on the transition frequency and the minimum read depth at a position.

 ---

 ## Usage

 ### adna_sslib_damage_removal.py

-**Description**
-This script removes C->T substitutions from single-stranded ancient DNA libraries, which are indicative of ancient DNA damage rather than genuine mutations.
-It reconstructs the reference sequence based on the CIGAR and MD tags, allowing for accurate identification and removal of damage-specific transitions.
-This is particularly useful for researchers working with single-stranded library preparations of ancient DNA.

 **Arguments**
 - `-b`, `--bamfile`: Path to the input BAM file.